 My goal in teaching and tutoring students is to activate the language through a variety of methods, traditional as well as audio-visual, multicultural, and interdisciplinary.
 Learning French should be FUN, whether students are at Point Zero or just need refining.

 I pride myself on the energy, enthusiasm, and flexibility I bring to every phase of my work.
-Besides my fluency in French, I have a good knowledge of Spanish, and have studied Russian in the Former Soviet Union.
+Besides my fluency in French, I have a good knowledge of Spanish; studied Russian and spent six weeks visiting that country.
 My passion for teaching allows comfort and ease for all students (ages 4 to 84!).
 I feel strongly about maintaining an informative and professional communication with parents, colleagues, and administrators.